US economy shrank 0.5% between January and March, worse than 2 earlier estimates had revealed

-WASHINGTON (AP) — The U.S. economy shrank at a 0.5% annual pace from January through March as President Donald Trump's trade wars disrupted business, the Commerce Department reported Thursday in an unexpected downgrade from its previous estimate.
+WASHINGTON (AP) — The U.S. economy shrank at a 0.5% annual pace from January through March as President Donald Trump's trade wars disrupted business, the Commerce Department reported Thursday in an unexpected deterioration of earlier estimates.

-First-quarter growth sank under a surge of imports as companies in the United States rushed to bring in foreign goods before Trump could impose tariffs on them.
+First-quarter growth was weighed down by a surge of imports as U.S. companies, and households, rushed to buy foreign goods before Trump could impose tariffs on them.
 The Commerce Department previously estimated that the economy fell 0.2% in the first quarter.
 Economists had forecast no change in the department's third and final estimate.

 The January-March drop in gross domestic product — the nation’s output of goods and services — reversed a 2.4% increase in the last three months of 2024 and marked the first time in three years that the economy contracted.
 Imports expanded 37.9%, fastest since 2020, and pushed GDP down by nearly 4.7 percentage points.